2goodAP/My-MediLog/README.md

 # My-MediLog
-Official repository for our semester project.
+Official repository for our third semester project.